Foundation Governing Bylaws & Committee Charters

 JRS is governed by a twelve member Board of Trustees with expertise in finance, biodiversity, informatics, and ecology.
-The by-laws of The JRS Biodiversity Foundation as of September 1, 2015 may be downloaded below.
+The by-laws of The JRS Biodiversity Foundation as of December 15, 2016 may be downloaded below.
+The bylaws include committee charters and the process by which our executive compensation is set.
 All trustees and officers of the J.R.S.
 Biodiversity Foundation and any employees of the Foundation are expected to ensure that the Foundation and the individuals associated with it will comply with high standards in financial accounting and reporting, and engage in lawful and ethical behavior.

 Conflict of Interest Policy

 The Foundation’s Conflict of Interest Policy may be downloaded below.
 The policy contains standard terms regarding self-dealing and disclosure procedures.
 JRS Trustees review and sign the policy statement every year.All trustees and officers of the J.R.S.
 Biodiversity Foundation and any employees of the Foundation are expected to ensure that the Foundation and the individuals associated with it will comply with high standards in financial accounting and reporting, and engage in lawful and ethical behavior.
 Any applicants for JRS grant awards that may include current or former JRS Trustees or their families or their colleagues as principals or collaborators are encouraged to contact us so that we can help mitigate any real or perceived conflicts of interest.